Turva: Power and propulsion

 Turva is powered by three environmentally friendly Wärtsilä 34DF series dual-fuel engines capable of burning both diesel fuel as well as liquified natural gas (LNG).
 For redundancy and safe return to port, the engines are arranged in two independent engine rooms divided by a watertight bulkhead.
 In the aft engine room, a 12-cylinder Wärtsilä 12V34DF producing 6400 kW is mechanically coupled to a controllable-pitch propeller.
 In the forward engine room, two 6-cylinder 6L34DF generating sets with an output of 3000 kW each produce power for two electrically driven Rolls-Royce Azipull AZP120CP Z-drive azimuth thrusters.
 If the forward engine room is damaged, the shaft generator coupled to the bigger engine can be used to produce electricity for the azimuth thrusters, which are required for steering the vessel as she has no separate rudders, and other onboard systems.
 Since the azimuth thrusters are powered by electric motors and the centerline shaft is mechanically coupled to the main engine, the propulsion system as a whole could be referred to as "combined diesel-electric and diesel" (CODLAD).
 Turva is the first ship fitted with this type of propulsion arrangement—two azimuth thrusters and a centerline shaft—which was originally developed for icebreakers and icegoing LNG carriers.
 For maneuvering and DP2 class dynamic positioning, the ship has a transverse bow thruster and a retractable azimuth thruster in the bow.

 Turva is the first LNG-powered offshore patrol vessel as well as only the second LNG-powered ship (after Viking Grace) to enter service in Finland.
 Unlike in the ferry, which has two deck-mounted LNG storage tanks, the single fuel tank in Turva is built inside the vessel.

 The service speed of the vessel will be 18 kn and despite her bulbous bow she will also be capable of breaking level ice up to 80 cm in thickness.
 With a bollard pull of approximately 100 tonnes, Turva is capable of towing even the largest tankers regularly sailing in the Baltic Sea.

-Incidents
+Service and Incidents

 On 20 June 2020, Turva's Watercat 1000 Patrol daughter craft sank after running aground off Loviisa on the Midsummer Day evening.
 Two members of the three-strong crew managed to escape the rapidly sinking boat while the third person was trapped in the cabin and later died in the hospital.
 According to initial reports, the boat took a shortcut on the wrong side of a fairway mark and hit an underwater rock at high speed.

+On 25 December 2024, Turva intercepted the oil tanker Eagle S in the Gulf of Finland.
+Eagle S was eventually seized as it was suspected of sabotaging the Estlink 2 submarine cable.